Last updated on October 13th, 2022 at 12:41 pm

 The health of the whole family is said to be in danger.
-The matriarch of the family suffers from sensation of pain and tingling on her legs and in addition has been diagnosed to have developed leukaemia.
+The matriarch of the family suffers from the sensation of pain and tingling in her legs and in addition, has been diagnosed to have developed leukaemia.

 Some members of the family reportedly suffer memory loss, dizziness and bleeding from their noses.
 Their ailments were linked to certain environmental hazards.

 The proposal made by the Chief Medical Director of the University Teaching Hospital, Ibadan, Prof. Temitope Alonge, caught attention of medical researchers, where a 20-year epidemiological study was submitted.